-As solo-entrepreneurs, we often get caught up in tasks that require a push/pull of very different, even opposing strengths, skills and energy levels.
+As coaches, we often get caught up in tasks that require a push/pull of very different, even opposing strengths, skills and energy levels.

 We need to be visible and show up every day – yet our best work comes when we go off-grid to think, feel and act away from and outside of the influence of others.

 We need to build our community by boldly sharing our unique point of view, opinions, and ideas – but the fear of being criticized, judged, or misunderstood may leave us feeling unprotected and overly exposed.

 We need to be visionary, strategic and calculated about our long-term plans – yet day-to-day business challenges require agility, improvisation and in-the-moment decision making.

 We need to stay current in a fast-paced world by creating, innovating and iterating – at the same time, we need time to methodically analyze the details and data of our efforts.

 This juxtaposition of efforts can feel like a tug of war on our psyche.